 Partition of Property

-When disputes arise of the distribution of property in an estate, the courts will look at the percentages in which the home is owned by each party to determine how the property will be divided.
-This includes will the property be sold, kept, and how the value of it will be distributed.
+When disputes arise over the distribution of property in an estate, the courts will look at the percentages in which the home is owned by each party to determine how the property will be divided.
+This includes whether the property will be sold, kept, and how the value of it will be distributed.

-In some cases, where one party is in favor of keeping the property, the courts will need to be shown the reason why it cannot be sold.
+In some cases, where one party is in favor of keeping the property, the court will need to be shown the reason why it cannot be sold.